 To post an event, write to aah2155[at]columbia.edu.

-Explorations in the Medical Humanities Lecture Series, Fall 2017
+Explorations in the Medical Humanities Lecture Series, Spring 2017

-We’ve asked scholars from around the world to visit New York this fall and participate in a lecture series at the Heyman Center for the Humanities at Columbia University.
+We’ve asked scholars from around the world to visit New York this Spring and participate in a lecture series at the Heyman Center for the Humanities at Columbia University.
 (The full program is listed here.)
 All talks begin at 6:00 pm.

 New York Academy of Medicine, 1216 Fifth Ave at 103rd St